 We welcome your participation in our mission and specific goals as described below.
 Please also let us know about related news, upcoming events, job listings and recent publications.

-We extend our sincere best wishes and support to those visitors enduring the aftermath of traumatic life events including the incidents of war and peacekeeping efforts, tragic workplace or automobile accidents, natural and human disasters, and interpersonal-domestic violence including childhood maltreatment.
+We acknowledge and appreciate that there are visitors here who are coping with the aftermath of traumatic life events including, but not limited to, incidents of war and peacekeeping efforts, tragic workplace or automobile accidents, natural and human disasters, and interpersonal-domestic violence including childhood maltreatment.
 We encourage you to make use of the information provided on our website, and to seek the support of both those around you as well as professional help as needed.

 Please do not hesitate to contact any of the executive committee members of CPA-TSS as we remain committed to serving your needs and interests.
 Thank you for visiting our website.